tombensve/CodeLicenseManager/CodeLicenseManager-documentation/docs/UserGuide.md

     * Project, license, and copyright information is provided in a comment block at the top of the file, just like for any other language.

-    * Project, license, and copyright information is provided in annotations on the class.
-Annotations jars available in 3 variants:

-      * Retention source only.
-(This is used by all Code License Manager code).

-      * Some with retention runtime, and some with retention source.

-      * All with retention runtime.

 * Users can specify own scripts to run on source files in configuration either as separate script files or inline.
 These scripts can do whatever you want.